TwinYields/farmingpy/README.md

 # FarmingPy

-Python library for reading ISOBUS task files and processing data.
+Python library for Smart Farming data and modeling.
+Enables reading of ISOBUS task files, EO data from SentinelHub and interfacing APSIM simulation models.

-### Installation
+## Installation

 Dotnet installation is required to run the code https://dotnet.microsoft.com/en-us/download/dotnet/6.0.
 A C# library is used to read in timelog data (trough PythonNet).